Lake Cumberland’s Lakeview Boat Ramp, parking lot closed

-The U.S. Army Corps of Engineers Nashville District announces the closure of the Lakeview Boat Ramp and parking lot until further notice.
-(USACE Photo by Evan Goldson)
+SOMERSET, Ky.
+(July 26, 2023) – The U.S. Army Corps of Engineers Nashville District announces the temporary closure of the Lakeview Boat Ramp and parking lot at Lake Cumberland until further notice.
+Boat launching is not possible at this time due to the low water level.

+Lakeview will be opened when water levels are high enough to safely launch vessels.

+Nearby boat ramps include Waitsboro Recreation Area and General Burnside Island State Park.

 |Date Taken: